 The only reason to sign up for the McDonald’s email newsletter is to avoid checking the app.
 You’ll get a new email when the app has new deals or coupons.

-2. Give the cashier your four-digit MyMcDonald’s code BEFORE you order to save money.
+2. Give the cashier your four-digit MyMcDonald’s Rewards code BEFORE you order to earn points.

-The MyMcDonald’s Rewards Program (only available on their app) lets you earn points on your purchases, which can be used to get free menu items.
+The MyMcDonald’s Rewards Program (only available via their app) lets you earn points on your purchases, which can be used to get free menu items.

 Before you place your order in person or in the drive-thru, make sure you tap “Earn Points” and give the cashier your four-digit code to get the credit.